 Projects define the level of granularity on which developers are cooperating with Beyond-Sniff.
-A project consists of all artifacts relevant to the development of a software system.
-Projects have explicit representations and can be structured in a tree of subprojects.
+A project consists of all artifacts which are relevant for the development of a certain software system.
+Projects can be structured in a tree of subprojects and they are explicitly defined.